Lactation consultants have seen it all!

 Want to learn more about breastfeeding?
 Read Kristine’s other blog post!

 Most problems are fixable!

 When you’re sleep deprived and getting advice from EVERYWHERE, a real-time, unbiased coach can often unravel your breastfeeding issues and get you back on track.
 Moreover, what worked for your friend or sister-in-law may not work for you and your baby!
 Because of that, you don’t need to feel bad about not taking your friend’s advice.
 A lactation consultant will help you and your baby with your specific needs.

 Not only that, your body needs the unique stimulation of the infant to “wake up” that intricate system, ESPECIALLY with your first child.
 Most women can’t get up to a full speed supply for a full-term baby without directly nursing.
 As I often teach: a four lb. pump doesn’t ask for what a seven lb. baby does (and the pump is easier to ignore at night).

-Building a relationship with a supportive lactation consultant can be useful in the long run.
+It’s useful to build a relationship with a Lactation Consultant in the long run.

-I find myself doing short follow-up visits/correspondences during teething issues and to help build “return-to-work” pumping plans.
+I often do short follow-up visits/correspondences during teething issues and to help build “return-to-work” pumping plans.
 It’s nice if we already have a rapport because I can SEE you and your infant in my mind.
 We build a relationship.

 After more than two decades of working with nursing families, I get a real sense of what parents want out of their breastfeeding experience and tailor my advice to that.
-Tips for nursing during colds, congestion, allergies, adding a new sibling, diets and workout plans for mom, sleep concerns, travel and weaning are just a few of the issues that come up.
+Tips for nursing when you have a cold, congestion, allergies, and added new sibling, diets and workout plans for mom, sleep concerns, travel and weaning are just a few of the issues that come up.

-Having someone come to your home to view your challenges and set up a comfortable nursing “station” or two is beneficial.
+It’s beneficial to have someone come to your home to view your challenges and set up a comfortable nursing “stations”.